How to Contact Google(Gmail) About Inbox Placement Issues

 3. Open a ticket with SocketLabs: Have a SocketLabs team member verify your compliance status, adherence to best practices and verify the appropriate next step will be to contact Google's Postmaster Team.

 Most spam filtering issues encountered by SocketLabs customers are a direct result of a domain's sending practices.
-It is extremely rare to need to submit the contact form and request mitigation for a delivery issue with Google.
+It is extremely rare to need to submit the contact form and request mitigation for a spam misclassification issue with Google.

 Gather the Appropriate Data

-1. Collect a sample raw message: When submitting the Google Postmaster Contact form you will need to provide Google a full email message header from a Gmail or Google Workspace account.
-Ensure that you can have a recipient share this data or you reproduce the issue by sending a message to a test account and having the message land in the spam folder.
+1. Collect a sample raw message: When submitting the Google Postmaster Contact form you will need to provide Google either an unaltered SMTP rejection response, or a full email message header from a Gmail or Google Workspace account where a message was misclassified as spam.
+Ensure that you can have a recipient share this data or you can reproduce the issue by sending a message to a test account and having the message land in the spam folder.
 To get the full original source, open the misclassified email in the Gmail web interface.
 In to top right hand corner of the message select the three dots (More icon).
 Then click Show original.

 2. Get your SocketLabs IP Address(es): This data is present in the original message sample, but you may need to provide all IPs used for delivery of a particular stream.
 You can find the IP addresses assigned to deliver mail for a server in SocketLabs Portal.